Agreement In Principle (AIP)

 The initial enquiries about a property put forward to a seller which the seller must answer before the exchange of contracts.

-This is the administration of deceased person's estate.
+This is the administration of the deceased person's estate.
 The grant of probate by a court commits the executor to administer the estate in accordance with the will.

 Property Misdescription Act